MarcoTarasco/ZFBONE/README.md

 ###### SCALES ASSAY ![](icons/Scales_assay_logo.jpg)
 **Quick introduction**

-The *scale assay tool* allows the user to automatically analyse individual or multiple scales to evaluate osteoclast activity (scales stained through
+The *scale assay* was developed to automatically (after initial user selection) analyse individual or multiple scales to evaluate osteoclast activity (scales stained through TRAP enzymatic assay) or demineralized bone (scales stained through Von Kossa).

-TRAP enzymatic assay) or demineralized bone (scales stained through Von Kossa).
-Once the user click on this tool, it will be asked to select which kind of scales assay was performed.
+From each scale the macro will return: scale area, circularity, aspect ratio, TRAP positive area/Demineralized area (dependign on the analysis) and a normalized TRAP positive area/Demineralized area over the total scale area.

-From each scale the macro will return: scale area, circularity, aspect ratio, corrected circularity, TRAP positive area/Demineralized area (dependign on the analysis) and a normalized TRAP positive area/Demineralized area over the total scale area.
+More info about the assay area available in the publication:

-This macro was developed and published in the publication: Tarasco et al., XXXX
+De Vrieze, E., Van Kessel, M. A. H. J., Peters, H. M., Spanings, F. A. T., Flik, G., & Metz, J. R. (2014).
+Prednisolone induces osteoporosis-like phenotype in regenerating zebrafish scales.
+Osteoporosis International, 25(2), 567-578.

 **Imput data**

-The macro needs an open image (RGB and brigthfield image) to start the process.
-In case other type of images are opened, the macro will recognize it and stop the process.
+The macro needs an open image (RGB color image) to start the analysis.
+Check in the folder **Test images** to download sample images and test the macro.

 **Output data**

-The macro will automatically create a folder ("analized") in the same image directory which will contain the result table named accordigly to the type of staining assay chosen and a screenshot of the image analized showing the scales selected and the respectively TRAP positivie/demineralized areas.
-This allows the user to confirm that all the area selected are in fact the one wanted.
+The macro will automatically create a folder (*"analized"*) in the same image directory which will contain the result table, a screenshot of the image analized showing the ROI selected and the ROI manager content in case the user wants to perform additional measuraments.

 **How to use it?  check the tutorial!**

-VIDEO WILL BE ADDED HERE
+**SOON AVAILABLE...**